 Where does the interaction data available for search and download on this web portal come from?

 The interaction data comes from two sources.
-The majority comes from a series of systematic screens of ever larger ORF collections performed in the Vidal lab at Dana-Farber Cancer Institute/Harvard Medical School.
-These screens were performed using a systematic binary mapping pipeline based upon primary screens using a high-throughput yeast two-hybrid assay, followed by validation of the dataset using two or more orthogonal assays.
+The majority comes from a series of systematic screens of human open reading frame (ORF) clone collections performed in the Vidal, Tavernier and Roth labs at Dana-Farber Cancer Institute/Harvard Medical School, Vlaams Instituut voor Biotechnologie/Ghent University and University of Toronto, respectively.
+These interactions were found using a systematic binary mapping pipeline based upon a high-throughput yeast two-hybrid assay as the primary screen, followed by pairwise retesting in quadruplicate of all primary pairs, and subsequent validation of a random subset using two or more orthogonal assays.

-The remainder of the data comes from a curated set of interactions reported in the literature from small scale studies.
-The publically available interaction data was filtered to identify the high-quality binary interactions as described in Rolland et al Cell 2014 (http://www.cell.com/abstract/S0092-8674(14)01422-6).
+The remainder of the data are from databases of curated interactions reported in the literature.
+The publicly available interaction data was filtered to identify the high-quality binary interactions as described in the HuRI paper.

 Does the interaction data originate from experiments and/or predictions?